-We’ve picked out 18 steps you can start doing from today for extra piece of mind.
+We’ve picked out 18 steps you can start doing from today for extra piece of mind throughout 2023.
 They’ll help to keep your organization safer during unstable times and prepare for long term cybersecurity success too.
+You might already have some of these bases covered, but there's often a few that have fallen through the cracks during busy periods.

 1. Patch, patch and patch again!